-To the Company's knowledge, as of the Universal Registration Document Date there has been no significant change in the breakdown of the Company's capital since December 31, 2020 other than the threshold breaches declared in section i) below.
+To the Company's knowledge, as of the Universal Registration Document Date there has been no significant change in the breakdown of the Company's capital since March 31, 2022.

 Following the decision of the June 21, 2010 general meeting, a double voting right is conferred upon shares which have been registered in the name of the same shareholder for at least four years (Article 25 of the Company bylaws).
 This principle explains any differences between the equity interest percentage and the voting rights percentage in the above table.
 The difference between the theoretical and actual voting rights percentages arises from treasury shares.